evilpaper/colovision/README.md

-This is a small proof of concept of sprite based animation with HTML, CSS and JS.
+A small proof of concept demonstrating sprite-based animation using HTML, CSS, and JavaScript.

-It show a Sonic running animation.